All Episodes

 That is not true.

-So Sean, we're suing uh her and CNN for defamation, and we believe that this is a pretty open-shut case to get past this motion to dismiss, and then Sean will be able to depose and go through discovery and a defamation lawsuit against CNN.
+So Sean, we're suing her and CNN for defamation, and we believe that this is a pretty open-shut case to get past this motion to dismiss.

-And for those of you who think that I'm not serious about this, or this is a publicity stunt, this comes right off the heels of our win against the New York Times and getting discovery into the New York Times.
+And for those of you who think that I'm not serious about this or this is a publicity stunt, this comes right off the heels of our win against the New York Times and getting discovery into the New York Times.

 Now the New York Times is required by law to respond to our allegations as we barrel towards a jury trial, a historic series of events, libel lawsuits against the media, Sean, is the only way I think we can defeat the fake news.

-There's only eight times that the courts have ruled that in fact actual malice looks like it could be proven and and your case now is one of them against the New York Times.
+There's only eight times that the courts have ruled that, in fact, actual malice looks like it could be proven.

-That is a that is historic in its own right.
+That is historic in its own right.

-You have to prove that the statements were made with quote reckless disregard of whether they were false or not.
+You have to prove that the statements were made with, quote, reckless disregard of whether they were false or not.

 And you can only prove that by going through the discovery process.